doublethinkco/cpp-ethereum-cross/README.md

     $ git clone https://github.com/doublethinkco/webthree-umbrella-cross.git
     $ cd webthree-umbrella-cross
-    $ sudo docker build -f Dockerfile-eth .
+    $ sudo docker build -f Dockerfile-eth -t cross-eth .

-That generates a Docker *image*, which is not the same as a Docker *container*.
+That generates a Docker *image* called 'cross-eth', which is not the same as a Docker *container*.
 Docker *images* are immutable binary images, which are analogous to VM snapshots.
 Docker *containers* are particular instances of those images.

 To get an instance of that newly created image running you need to do:

-    $ sudo docker run -i -t HASH_OF_IMAGE /bin/bash
+    $ sudo docker run -i -t cross-eth /bin/bash

+Which creates an instance of that container and drops you into a BASH shell.
-In the shell for that container you will see the HASH for the container instance.
-That container will have a TGZ file in the ~ directory which you can copy out to the host machine with the following command from another shell instance on your host machine.
+Within that shell you will see the HASH which has been assigned to that particular container instance.
+Note it, because you will need it (see next step).
+In the root of your ~ directory you will see a TGZ file which you can copy out to the host machine with the following command from another shell instance on your host machine.
 Your "docker run" *must* still be running for this copy step to work.
 If somebody who has more Docker experience knows how to streamline this experience, please speak up!

     $ sudo docker cp HASH_OF_CONTAINER:/FILENAME.tgz ~/